-A target of the strategy relevant to the Proposed Scheme is to double safe bike lanes in cities within the European Union to 5,000km in the next decade.
+A target of the strategy relevant to the Proposed Scheme is to double cycling infrastructure in cities within the European Union (EU) to 5,000km in the next decade.

-The need for the Proposed Scheme is supported by the objectives of the EU's Sustainable and Smart Mobility Strategy through significant investment in cycle and pedestrian infrastructure, in addition to bus priority, along the route of the Proposed Scheme, thereby supporting and encouraging growth in active travel and sustainable public transport usage.
+The Proposed Scheme supports the objectives of the EU's Sustainable and Smart Mobility Strategy through significant investment in cycle and pedestrian infrastructure, in addition to bus priority, along the route of the Proposed Scheme, thereby supporting and encouraging growth in active travel and sustainable public transport usage.

-2.3.2.2 European Green Deal 2019
+3.4.2 European Green Deal 2019

-The European Green Deal (EDG) (European Commission 2019) sets out ambitious policies aimed at cutting emissions and preserving the natural environment..
-Pursuant to Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999, the binding EU 2030 climate target shall be a domestic reduction of net greenhouse gas emissions (emissions after deduction of removals) by at least 55% compared to 1990 levels by 2030.
+The European Green Deal (EGD) (European Commission 2019) sets out ambitious policies aimed at cutting emissions and preserving the natural environment.
+Pursuant to Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021, establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999, the binding EU 2030 climate target shall be a domestic reduction of net greenhouse gas emissions (emissions after deduction of removals) by at least 55% by 2030, compared to 1990 levels.
 In addition to binding legislation and other initiatives adopted at EU level, all sectors of the economy - including transport - must play a role in contributing to the achievement of climate neutrality within the European Union by 2050.

-As indicated in the European Green Deal, on 9 December 2020, the European Commission adopted a communication entitled 'Sustainable and Smart Mobility Strategy - putting European transport on track for the future'.
+As indicated in the European Green Deal, on 9 December 2020, the European Commission adopted a communication entitled 'Sustainable and Smart Mobility Strategy - Putting European Transport on Track for the Future'.
 The strategy sets out a roadmap for a sustainable and smart future for European transport, with an action plan towards an objective to deliver a 90% reduction in emissions from the transport sector by 2050.